tiddoloos/Scaling-RGCN-training/README.md

 ## Create Summary Graphs
-With the following command the incoming, outgoing and the incoming/outgoing attribute summary graphs can be created for a graph dataset:
+The incoming, outgoing and the incoming/outgoing attribute summary graphs can be created for a graph dataset with `graphs/createAttributeSum.py`.
+Summary graphs and corresponding node mapping files will be created and saved to `./graphs/{dataset}/attr/sum` and `./graphs/{dataset}/attr/map`, respectively.
+Create the attribute summary graphs of a graph dataset with the follwing command:
 ```
 python graphs/createAttributeSum.py -dataset AIFB
 ```

 For the creation of (k)-forward bisimulation summary graphs we refer to [FLUID](https://github.com/t-blume/fluid-framework).